 Solid axle to IFS, and a huge difference in clearance

 The first, and most obvious change to me was that I’d be going from a solid front axle to independent suspension.
-There seems to be a lot of hate from the solid axle guys towards independent suspension; its harder to lift, not as strong and you’ll never get the same sort of flex.
+There seems to be a lot of hate from the solid axle guys towards independent suspension; its harder to lift, generally not as strong and you’ll never get the same sort of flex.

 However, it rides substantially better, has more clearance and is becoming the more common suspension option for 4WD’s these days across the world.